arpanghosh8453/fitbit-web-ui-app/help/GET_ACCESS_TOKEN.md

 2. Login if you are not logged in the current browser session

-3. Open [this page](https://dev.fitbit.com/build/reference/web-api/explore/) and click on the green Authorize button, select all and hit “Authorize” button below the dialog box, then hit close
+3. Open [this page](https://dev.fitbit.com/build/reference/web-api/explore/) and click on the green Authorize button, click select all to select all the checkbox options and hit “Authorize” button below the dialog box.
+Then you will see another dialog appear with logout and close button.
+Now you should hit close

 ![](https://lh5.googleusercontent.com/AZgvAQXZIV7K7kOwZOU0GqujkVoIaDjSy7OwtiK_DCeSciPQUF7scf9lZpJhKx1CKz0E9CHCKfYD-wtjU24EVUtFQIpUj6ZpZMSogBtPu_cDde015aDkUilrnx05cTRbT9yBPuq6N_6iCmUBHOekamI)